-The European Commission announced, at the beginning of year 2018, the launch of a European initiative for the consortium members: Maxibone project.
-Ten entities from five different countries being France, Spain, Norway, Denmark, and Germany, participated in this project.
+The European Commission announced, at the beginning of the year 2018, the launch of a European initiative.
+This latter was addressed to the consortium members: The Maxibone project .
+Mainly, ten entities from five different countries being France, Spain, Norway, Denmark, and Germany, participated in this project.
 Maxibone consists particularly, of various clinical and preclinical trials.
 Markedly, the experiments aim to validate the efficacy of different biomaterials applied to the bone.
 Accordingly, The EU Commission granted Mimetis 320,000 Euros for its participation.

 With this purpose in mind, Mimetis Biomaterials continues to be part of the preclinical validation project by developing custom-made patient-specific biomaterials.
 In that discipline, Mimetis uses 3D micro extrusion, a three-dimensional bioprinting technique.

-In a clinical trial that is part of this project, two different treatments in terms of efficacy.
+Similarly, one clinical trial that is part of this project explores two different treatments in terms of efficacy.
 It is important to note that those treatments are the application of choice in a maxillofacial case of vertical alveolar ridge augmentation.
-On the one hand, a bone granular biomaterial will be placed together with human stem cells (hMSC) and on the other hand, an autograft will be used.
+On the one hand, a bone granular biomaterial will be placed together with human stem cells (hMSC).
+On the other hand, the researchers will use an autograft.

-Mimetis has received a grant of 320,000 euros to carry out this study, which will take place over 4 years, ending in 2021.
+Accordingly, Mimetis received 320,000 Euros in grants to carry out this study, which will take place over four years, ending in 2021.

-The implementation of this ambitious project will contribute to the positioning of Mimetis Biomaterials at the forefront of innovation and development in the field of bioprinting and bone regeneration technologies.
-The information acquired throughout the study will provide essential data for its transfer to clinical use, therefore changing the current treatment paradigm related to personalized regenerative medicine.
+Finally, the implementation of this ambitious project will position Mimetis Biomaterials at the forefront of innovation and development in bioprinting and bone regeneration technologies.
+Undoubtedly, the information acquired throughout the study will provide essential data for its transfer to clinical use.
+Therefore, it will change the current treatment paradigm related to personalized regenerative medicine.